 You have three years from the day of the accident to file a lawsuit for both personal injury and property damage.
 The purpose of this time limit is to discourage the indefinite threat of lawsuits, so make sure to keep track of the deadline before you lose your right to sue.

-If you are wondering if an insurance company is offering you a fair settlement check or not, consider contacting an experienced attorney in your area before you sign any agreements.
-Even if your car accident case doesn't go to court, you may want to discuss your legal options with an attorney to get the full amount of damages you are entitled to.
-Contact an attorney in your area for a free claim evaluation before your three-year deadline is up.
+If you're wondering whether an insurance company is offering you a fair settlement check, consider contacting an experienced attorney in your area before you sign any agreements.
+Even if your car accident case doesn't go to court, you may want to discuss your legal options with a New Hampshire accident attorney to get the full amount of damages you're entitled to under the law.

 Contact a qualified attorney.